rogerio-romao/tchef/README.md

 _Warning: this is a heavily wip package that is in initial stages, and also my first ever package.
 Use it at your own risk._

+It's meant to work on Node and browsers, just assumes a fairly recent version, since it assumes that it has native Fetch implementation.
+Recommended Node >=21.

 ### Features

 ✔︎ **Result type returns.**